harshdmdm/knowledgebase/docs/source/pm/p11-night-sky-brightness.rst

 Your goal is to measure the sky brightness above your observatory, and investigate how it is connected to any sources of light pollution.
 Useful Background and References:

-    * Polar Graph Paper is attached (below) which may be helpful in keeping track of your observations.
+    * :download:`Polar Graph Paper </files/Polar Graph Paper A4.pdf>` is attached which may be helpful in keeping track of your observations.

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^